They have such a gorgeous ethic to the way they love music and the way they work, when you see that it's a really

 Barber: Adagio for Strings

-Members of the Broen Ensemble when not performing together work with some of the best orchestras in the UK such as the Scottish Chamber Orchestra, BBC Scottish Symphony Orchestra, BBC Symphony Orchestra, London Symphony Orchestra, Birmingham Royal Ballet, Royal Scottish National Orchestra and Welsh National Opera.
+Members of the Broen Ensemble when not performing together work with some of the best orchestras in the UK such as the Royal Northern Sinfonia, Scottish Chamber Orchestra, English Chamber Orchestra, BBC Scottish Symphony Orchestra, London Symphony Orchestra, BBC Symphony Orchestra, Birmingham Royal Ballet and Royal Scottish National Orchestra.